fuzzymfx/fuzzymfx.github.io/content/posts/c++.md

 - Statically typed: data types are checked at compile time
 - Compiled: code is translated into machine code before execution
 - *Interpreted: code is translated into machine code during execution.
-Eg: Python, JavaScript, Ruby, etc.*
+Eg: Python, JavaScript, Ruby, etc. **C++ is not an interpreted language***
 - General-purpose: can be used to develop a wide range of applications, such as operating systems, games, and software applications
 - Case-sensitive: variable names are case-sensitive, e.g. x and X are different variables
 - Free-form: does not require the use of specific indentation or spacing, e.g. Python requires indentation
 - Object-oriented: supports classes and objects, but also supports procedural programming
 - Generic programming: supports features such as templates
-- *Functional programming: supports features, such as lambda expressions, but is not a functional programming language.
+- *Functional programming: supports features, such as lambda expressions, but C++ is **not** a functional programming language.
 Eg: Haskell, Lisp, etc.*

 All of this would start making more sense as we move on.
 Like Inception.